memgraph/docs/gqlalchemy/how-to-guides/ogm/save-nodes-and-relationships.md

 language = Language(name="en")
 db.save_node(language)
 ```
+These methods will check if there is that node in Memgraph already and if not,
+create a new one.
+If it existed before in Memgraph, then internal id of that
+node in Memgraph remains the same.

 Next, let's say that John speaks English.
 You need to create and save
 relationship `SPEAKS`.
 First, we have a class which maps to the relationship in